andrescv/jupiter/README.md

   </a>
 </p>

 **Jupiter** is an open source and education-oriented RISC-V assembler and runtime simulator.
-It is written in Java 11 and capable of simulate all the instructions of the base integer ISA (`I` extension) plus the `M` and `F` extensions (**RV32IMF**), including all the pseudo-instructions described in the user-level instruction set manual<sup>1</sup>.
-It was developed taking into account that it could be used in various courses such as: _Computer Architecture, Compilers and Assembly Programming_.
+It is written in Java and capable of simulate all the instructions of the base integer ISA (`I` extension) plus the `M` and `F` extensions (**RV32IMF**), including all the pseudo-instructions described in the user-level instruction set manual<sup>1</sup>.
+It was developed taking into account that it could be used in various courses such as: _Computer Architecture, Compilers_ and _Assembly Programming_.

 ### Features

-* **User Friendly**: Jupiter was designed focused in education and for all the people that are getting to know the RISC-V architecture.
+* **User Friendly**: Jupiter was designed focused on education and for all the people that are getting to know the RISC-V architecture.
 It places for priority the user experience.
-Jupiter has two modes of operation (_Command Line Interface_ and A _Graphical User Interface_) and both of these were developed to be intuitive and easy to use.
+Jupiter has two modes of operation (_Command Line Interface_ and _Graphical User Interface_) and both of these were developed to be intuitive and easy to use.

 * **Modularity**: Jupiter can assemble and simulate several files at once, not everything has to be one file of 1,000 lines of code.
-Simply one has to indicate by a global label what is the main starting point of the program.
+Simply indicate by a global label what is the main starting point of the program.
 This permits modularity and enables the creation of projects and laboratories more easily.

 * **Feedback**: People using Jupiter gets feedback on what they are doing wrong :100:.
-The simulator shows errors of: syntax, when trying to access reserved memory or when trying to write to a read-only memory.
+The simulator shows different types of errors like: syntax errors, when trying to access reserved memory or when trying to write to a read-only memory.

 * **Cross-platform**: Jupiter is available for **Linux** (_Ubuntu_), **macOS** and **Windows**.

+### Documentation

+Please visit the following [link](https://docs.riscvsim.com/) for more info and documentation.

 ### Screenshots